named-data/NDN-CCL-API/name.rst

         The index if the first component to get.
 If iStartComponent is -N then return return components starting from name.size() - N.

     - `nComponents`
         (optional) The number of components starting at iStartComponent.
-If omitted, return components until the end of the name.
+        If omitted or greater than the size of this name, get until the end of the name.

 :Returns: